ClarkGH/BashProfiler/README.md

 memeshirtgenerator
 ==================

-Since the dawn of time, humankind has desired a shirt generator that will create designs based on memes.
-The desire has now been fulfilled
+Since the dawn of time, humankind has desired a way to turn the image design of their shirt into pure text.
+That desire has now been fulfilled